INTERREG Central Baltic Programme 2014-2020 co-financed project CB 241 “Advanced Traffic Management on E67 Transport Corridor (SMART E67)

 Introduction of ITS elements on E67 via pilot investments into development of adaptive traffic management-roadside variable message signs (VMS), road weather information systems (RWIS) and other equipment providing to traffic participants timely, efficient and accurate traffic information will result in a decrease of travel time of passengers and cargos by 0,57% if compared to the current travel time in this section.

-The project will foster safety of passenger and cargo transport and diminish CO2 emissions due to timesavings of transport on road.
+The project fosters safety of passenger and cargo transport and diminish CO2 emissions due to timesavings of transport on road.

 Introduction of ITS on E67 is the most feasible option to improve the efficiency of passenger and cargo transport in this corridor besides investment intensive infrastructure improvements.
 Project will approbate ITS-innovative approach widely exploited in EU, but insufficiently used in this region with a high multiplication potential.